 Our experience with black bears

-We saw our very first black bear the week we moved to Banff National Park.
-We went biking around town to get to know our new home better when I noticed a black bear walking on the biking path just a few hundred meters in front of us.
+We saw our first black bear the week we moved to Banff National Park.
+We biked around town to get to know our new home better when I noticed a black bear walking on the biking path just a few hundred meters in front of us.
 It was a new and surreal experience.

-He didn’t notice us and was just casually walking on the bike path, sniffing the grass and looking for flowers to eat.
+He didn’t notice us and casually walked on the bike path, sniffing the grass and looking for flowers to eat.
 We stopped biking and waited.
-Shortly the bear moved into the forest, and when we saw him far enough, we continued with our bike ride.
+Shortly after the bear moved into the forest, we continued with our bike ride when we saw him far enough.

 Wildlife in Canada - bear

-I stopped counting a long time ago how many bears we saw, or any other wildlife for that matter.
+I stopped counting a long time ago how many bears we saw, or any other wildlife in Canada for that matter.
 But we always stop to watch them for a while.
-Watching mama bear with their cubs, how they play and behave in their natural habitat is a memory I will never forget.
+Watching mama bear with their cubs and how they play and behave in their natural habitat is a memory I will never forget.

 TIP